dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

         <figcaption></figcaption>
       </figure>
       <h3>Google Play Music</h3>
-      <p>Google Play Music was my alternate method of playing my local music collection, but unfortunately it will be <a href="https://arstechnica.com/gadgets/2018/05/youtube-music-will-replace-google-play-music-but-wont-kill-user-uploads/">replaced by Youtube Music</a>.
+      <p><a href="https://play.google.com/music">Google Play Music</a> was my alternate method of playing my local music collection, but unfortunately it will be <a href="https://arstechnica.com/gadgets/2018/05/youtube-music-will-replace-google-play-music-but-wont-kill-user-uploads/">replaced by Youtube Music</a>.
 It's not technically playing music locally, as I first needed to upload my 80-gigabyte music collection to Google's servers and sync it thereafter.
 A Google Play agent application exists to monitor folders and upload new tracks. </p>

 <p>The Google Play Music mobile app works, though navigation is annoying as the app is constantly pointing you towards radio stations and some form of paid music subscription.</p>